geeanlooca/deepspace-turbo/README.md

 ```C
     t_turbocode turbo = turbo_initialize(upper_code, lower_code, interleaver, packet_length);
 ```
-Notice that we already provide the input packet length to the initialization function.
-This means that the code must be redefined (along with the interleaver) if we want to change the input packet length.
+Notice that we already pass the input packet length to the initialization function.
+This means that the code (along with the interleaver) must be redefined if we want to change this parameter.

 ### Encoding and decoding
 These two operations are fairly straightforward.
 We illustrate them with the following piece of code